Aarish13/MessengerApp/README.md

 # MessengerApp
+View MessengerImages to see UI of the app with the user.

 # Installation
-We did not upload our app onto the App Store.
+I did not upload our app onto the App Store.
 However, you can clone this repository or download it as a zip file and run the program through Xcode if you would like.

 # Usage
 A work in progress app in purpose of recreating the Messenger App in efforts to send text, videos, and audio messages to all friends.